Ascend/ascend-deployer/README.en.md

     ```
     ./install.sh --help     # Viewing Help Information.
-    ./install.sh --install=sys_pkg,python375,npu     # Installing system dependencies and python3.7.5 and driver and firmware.
+    ./install.sh --install=sys_pkg,python,npu     # Installing system dependencies and python3.7.5 and driver and firmware.
     ```

     Notes:

-        - Installation sequence: sys_pkg > python375 > npu(driver and firmware) > CANN software package(such as the Toolkit and nnrt) > AI framework(pytorch、tensorflow、mindspore).
+        - Installation sequence: sys_pkg > python > npu(driver and firmware) > CANN software package(such as the Toolkit and nnrt) > AI framework(pytorch、tensorflow、mindspore).
         - After the driver or firmware is installed, maybe you need run the `reboot` command to restart the device for the driver and firmware to take effect.
         - Some components require runtime dependencies.
 For example, PyTorch requires the Toolkit to provide runtime dependencies, TensorFlow and npubridge require TFPlugin to provide runtime dependencies, and mindspore require driver and toolkit to provide runtime dependencies.
         - All the installation of Python libraries must first install Python 3.7.5, such as python, tensorflow, Mindstore, etc.